minamijoyo/tfmigrate/README.md

 You can customize the behavior by setting environment variables.

 - `TFMIGRATE_LOG`: A log level.
 Valid values are `TRACE`, `DEBUG`, `INFO`, `WARN`, `ERROR`.
 Default to `INFO`.
 - `TFMIGRATE_EXEC_PATH`: A string how terraform command is executed.
 Default to `terraform`.
 It's intended to inject a wrapper command such as direnv. e.g.) `direnv exec . terraform`.
+To use OpenTofu, set this to `tofu`.

 Some history storage implementations may read additional cloud provider-specific environment variables.
 For details, refer to a configuration file section for storage block described below.